openMF/mobile-wallet/README.md

 5. Let Android Studio import the project.
 6. Let the gradle sync.
 7. There should be no errors in gradle build.
-8. Set your remote origin and also set upstream to Origin repository to pull changes whenever needed.
+8. Set your remote upstream to the remote repository to pull changes whenever needed, using `git remote add upstream https://github.com/openMF/mobile-wallet.git`
 9. To set the upstream please refer this <a href="https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork">document </a>.

 ## Wiki